leonyanagida/vpn-website-1/README.md

 * Never deply the dev.js file to github
 * For apiKey, head over to [rapidapi](https://rapidapi.com/coderholic/api/ipinfo-io) and create an account.
 Use the API key that is provided to your account
-* Replace the YOUR_API_KEY_HERE with your own personal Google Maps API key.
+* Replace the apiGoogleMaps with your own personal Google Maps API key.
 Make sure the API key is a string (Place the API key in between quotes)
 * For cryptrKey, put any set of random letters

 Step 3: Navigate to the UserGoogleMaps.js file and replace the Google Maps API key with your own.